peturn1/advancedVLSI_lab7_tinyTapeout/docs/info.md

 ## How to test

-Explain how to use your project
+The project is tested in ModelSim 2019.1 using the provided testbench

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+No external hardware is used in this project